-This prompted the researchers, Lockwood and Rockoff, to look at 9th grade declines between those in K-8 vs 6-8 schools entering high school.
-They found that sixth graders entering a middle school environment suffered a 0.23 standard deviations in math and 0.14 standard deviations in reading compared to their K-8 6th grade peers and they never recovered this decline.
+This prompted the researchers, Lockwood and Rockoff, to look at ninth grade declines between those who attended K-8 vs Grade 6-8 schools prior to entering high school.
+They found that sixth graders entering a middle school environment suffered 0.23 standard deviations in math and 0.14 standard deviations in reading compared to their K-8 sixth grade peers and they never recovered this decline.

-All the 9th graders entering a 9-12 high school, from both environments, suffered a 0.03 standard deviations in math and 0.04 standard deviations in reading, but saw their “achievement trajectories become positive again” after the transition.
+All the ninth graders entering a Grade 9-12 high school, from both environments, suffered 0.03 standard deviations in math and 0.04 standard deviations in reading, but saw their “achievement trajectories become positive again” after the transition.

 Therefore, they say, “We can safely reject the hypothesis that students who attend middle schools benefit at the transition to high school from their previous experience with school transition or from the specific educational programs available in middle schools.”

 They wanted to know if middle school students, regardless of academic levels, benefited from one of middle school’s original intentions -- helping more students complete high school by focusing on preparing them for the high school environment.
-But authors, Kelly Bedard and Chau Do uncovered more bad news: “In contrast to the stated objective, we find that moving to a middle school system decreases on-time high school completion by approximately 1-3 percent.”
+But authors Kelly Bedard and Chau Do uncovered more bad news.
+They found, “In contrast to the stated objective, we find that moving to a middle school system decreases on-time high school completion by approximately 1-3 percent.”

-Considering all this, it is any wonder that Education Next has reported that “elemiddle” schools are on the rise, jumping from 4,000 nationwide to near 7,000 in the last 10 years?
-It would seem educators’ original good intentions -- to create a specialized environment to better meet the needs of early adolescence -- has completely backfired.
+Considering all this, it is any wonder that Education Next has reported that “elemiddle” schools are on the rise, jumping from 4,000 nationwide to near 7,000 in the last ten years?
+It would seem educators’ original good intentions – to create a specialized environment to better meet the needs of early adolescence – has completely backfired.
 As it turns out, what children this age need is stability and a secure and familiar environment from which to comfortably challenge themselves academically and socially.

 The elemiddle K-8 environment, in this way, does not hold young adolescents back, but instead gives them a safe harbor in which to be docked as they venture out onto unfamiliar shores.
 In this environment, young adolescents can be leaders and challenge themselves with a sense of security.
 They know their place well and can remain confident in some areas while exploring new areas where they must gain confidence.